I'm Alive (Celine Dion song): Live performances

-Dion performed "I'm Alive" five nights a week during her show A New Day... at Caesars Palace, Las Vegas.
+Dion performed "I'm Alive" during her show A New Day... at Caesars Palace, Las Vegas.
 It was released on the A New Day...
 Live in Las Vegas CD in 2004 and Live in Las Vegas - A New Day...
 DVD in 2007.
-The song became a part of the Taking Chances Tour set list and was performed by Dion in a new remix version.
+The song also became a part of the Taking Chances World Tour set list and was performed by Dion in a new remixed version.
 An acoustic version of the song was added to the setlist to Dion's Las Vegas residency show in 2015, and the original version of the song was performed in the show during the final year of her residency.
-The song was also performed in her 2017 European tour, her 2018 tour, and the Courage World Tour.
-Dion performed "I'm Alive" during her BST Hyde Park concert in London on 5 July 2019.
+"I'm Alive" was also performed in her 2017 European tour, 2018 tour, and the Courage World Tour.
+On 5 July 2019, Dion performed "I'm Alive" during her BST Hyde Park concert in London.

 Music video

 The music video was directed by Dave Meyers between 24–25 May 2002 and premiered in June 2002.
-There were two versions made: with or without the Stuart Little 2 film scenes.
+There were two versions made: with and without the Stuart Little 2 film scenes.
+The version without used modified shots of the plane sequences of the film but replaced the CGI model of the plane.